 TOM: OK.
 First of all, if you have city water, then you shouldn’t need a water softener; you should just be able to work with that water right out of the tap.
 I think you’ve had extraordinarily bad luck having to replace the 4 water heaters in 28 years.
 If you feel that the water, even the city water, is a little bit hard then, of course, you can use a water softener.
 And you might want to consider using one that is a no salt-water softener, if corrosion is a concern.

 There’s a product called EasyWater that uses electricity to polarize the hard-water minerals inside and force them to not stick to the sides of pipes and faucets and fixtures.
-So that’s another option, as well.
+So that’s another option to try to prolong water heater’s life, as well.

 But the next time you buy a water heater, I would look for one that’s got the best warranty, because you haven’t had very good luck with this and at least it’ll be covered.